MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 ## Errors

 When an error occurs, you can't continue until you resolve this error.
-Here are some error messages that may occur:
+Here are some error messages that might occur:

 - *The model needs at least **\<ThresholdValue>** records to train. **\<EntityName>** has only **\<ActualValue>** records.
 Add data or select another entity.*

-    If you only have 50 records or less, you can’t train the model.
+    If you only have 50 records or less, you can't train the model.
 Ideally, you should have at least 1,000 records.

 - *The model needs at least **\<ThresholdValue>** historical outcome records of each outcome value to train.
 Add data or select another entity.